Basics of Scientific Method

 Types of research and internal v. external validity:

-- Chapter 2 of the Ray text, Introduction to Methods of Science, and articles / media cited below for discussion group.
+- Read the articles / media cited below for discussion group.

-- I will discuss the PodCast about operationally defining death in the lecture.
+- Listen to the NYC RadioLab PodCast about operationally defining death.

 - Study the lecture notes: get familiar enough with them that you can give yourself the lecture.